segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ![](images/pers-03-lookback.png)

-If you choose to include anonymous users when you create the computed trait, you must use the [`alias` call](#alias) to merge user profiles when they become a known user.
+If you choose to include anonymous users when you create the computed trait, you must use the [Alias call](#alias) to merge user profiles when they become a known user.

 ![](images/pers-04-incl-anons.png)